Martin Kupka: Mayor of Líbeznice (2010-2021)

-Kupa was elected mayor in November 2010, which went beyond the scope of the municipality When the Council of the Central Bohemian Region approved the plan to expand Vodochody Airport, he betrayed the municipalities and experts.
-Kupka also criticised the EIA report on the effects of possible expansion, saying that its author did not deal with the comments by affected municipalities.
-However, the Central Bohemian Region Council re-assessed its position on the expansion of the airport, with the regional leadership having a negative opinion on the plan in 2013, which Kupka welcomed on behalf of the initiative.
+In October 2011, when the Central Bohemian Region approved a plan to expand Vodochody Airport, despite protests from municipalities and experts, Kupka called the decision "a betrayal".
+He also criticised a report by the EIA on the effects of possible expansion, saying that it did not address the concerns of the affected municipalities.
+In the meantime, the Central Bohemian Regional Council revised its position on the expansion, and the regional leadership issued a negative opinion on the plan in 2013, which Kupka welcomed on behalf of the initiative.